Most Australian News Corp small papers to go digital-only | Times Leader

 “These initiatives are significant.
 They will involve fundamental changes to how we operate our business but they are necessary,” Miller said.

-Some mastheads, or newspaper titles, would disappear, but their news would be published in regional sections of other mastheads, he said.
+The changes affect 112 News Corp. publications, with 36 mastheads, or newspaper titles, to disappear.
+Their news would be published in regional sections of other mastheads, he said.

 Paul Murphy, chief executive of Australia’s journalists union — Media, Entertainment and Arts Alliance — said he understood that 150 editorial jobs would be lost.